This savory Mashed Sweet Potatoes recipe is a great easy side dish! It's creamy and tossed in an herb garlic butter. Rich and flavorful!

 - Add ½ tsp. kosher salt and pepper to the potatoes.
 Stir until completely combined.

 This dish is incredibly versatile.
 It pairs well with any type of meat including chicken, beef, ham, or turkey.
 You could even enjoy them topped with gravy at Thanksgiving.

-If you choose to serve them for Thanksgiving they pair well with this Homemade Green Bean Casserole, Wild Rice and Fennel Stuffing, Fennel Spinach Stuffing, Au Gratin Potatoes, Kohlrabi Mash, and Spiced Butternut Squash Salad.
+If you choose to serve them for Thanksgiving they pair well with this Homemade Green Bean Casserole, Wild Rice and Fennel Stuffing, Fennel Stuffing, Au Gratin Potatoes, Kohlrabi Mash, and Spiced Butternut Squash Salad.

 They would be great alongside bitter greens like kale, Swiss chard, or arugula.
 Roasted vegetables like these Roasted Green Beans, Sesame Roasted Brussels Sprouts, Sweet Spicy Brussels Sprouts, or Maple Mustard Brussels Sprouts are perfect.

 I love them served with wild rice or something like quinoa.